discordjs/guide/guide/interactions/registering-slash-commands.md

 - A slash command's `name` must be all lowercase matching `^[\w-]{1,32}$`.
 (Max. character count is **32**)
 - Maximum character count allowed in `description` is **100**.

-You can test if your command's `name` abides by this regex, by using [https://regexr.com/63lqq](https://regexr.com/63lqq).
+You can test if your command's `name` abides by this regex, by using [this link](https://regexr.com/63lqq).

 ::: tip
 **Guild commands** update **instantly**.
 We recommend you use guild commands for quick testing, and global commands when they are ready for public use.